 The project uses an embedded and reflective historical and philosophical methodology.
 On the one hand, the project aims at a substantive scholarly contribution to understanding dehumanization by using an embedded historical and philosophical approach towards the social sciences, humanities and technological research.
 Such an approach is oriented at problems that scientists and scholars studying a specific phenomenon themselves have (e.g. in social psychology, robotics, literary studies, nationalism studies, gender studies, animal studies, etc.) without losing its philosophical core.
 Therefore, close collaboration with the scientists and scholars concerned is integral to such an approach.
 With respect to its philosophical core, the project aims at a unique and rather reflective contribution to genuinely philosophical issues related to dehumanization.
 That reflective part of the project concerns epistemological and ontological issues, in particular a philosophical reflection on the values, purposes, methods and standards in the respective scientific fields.
 Even though these issues are highly releveant for practicing scientists and scholars, the latter usually do not work on these issues directly, except if they are active in methodological discussions.
 Since both parts, the more embedded and the more reflective part, are critical in spirit, the overall aim is – in a nutshell – to take a critical epistemological stance on dehumanization and the inhuman, the negations of the human in sciences and societies.
 So far it included an interdisciplinary and international conference on Dehumanization: New approaches to the politics of human nature (April 2016), a smaller philosophical Workshop on Dehumanization (Jan 2017), and further events.

-In 2021, we will have a workshop on Dehumanization and Narrative Empathy in Literary Theory and Philosophy, co-organized with Andrea Timár, Senior Core Fellow at the Institute for Advanced Studies at CEU, Budapest.
+In 2021 or 2022, we will have a workshop on Dehumanization and Narrative Empathy in Literary Theory and Philosophy, co-organized with Andrea Timár, Senior Core Fellow at the Institute for Advanced Studies at CEU, Budapest.
 Stay tuned and drop us a message if you are interested to join.

 In cooperation with the artist Lukas Einsele and the Group Kultur einer Digitalstadt e.V, we realized in 2020 the philosophical-artistic project Hiding Faces, studying and visualizing together the cultural, social and philosophical meanings of faces, in order to understand how contemporary technological and social challenges affect our ways of being human.
 The Covid-19 siutation showed us how hard it is to 'go digital' when faces are at issue and at the same time how important it is to reflect on the importance of faces.
 In the first step of their shared research, Einsele and Kronfeldner collected texts and pictures, created by themselves or quoted from others, and assembled them in a "Zettelwand" (wall of notes) in the shared art-research studio at Darmstadt's Rosenhöhe (see picture).
 We also hosted a Digitalsalon, discussing why Faces matter so much for us, now during the 2020 Pandemic crisis and in general.

-Forthcoming is the Routledge Handbook on Dehumanization (expected for fall 2020/early 2021), featuring articles from leading experts on dehumanization, from a diversity of social science and humanities disciplines.
+NOW OUT is the Routledge Handbook on Dehumanization, featuring articles from leading experts on dehumanization, from a diversity of social science and humanities disciplines.

 - Workshop (postponed to 2021) on Dehumanization and Narrative Empathy, co-organized with Andrea Timár, Senior Core Fellow at the Institute for Advanced Studies at CEU, Budapest.